 The 2010 cohort reveals that, nationally, three-quarters (76%) of students were under 24 at the time of the survey in May / June.
 Fifty-six percent of students fell into the 20 to 24 year age category - an increase of 14 percentage points over the 2002 figure.
-From a comparative perspective - comparing the 2010 data with the NBI (Powell & Hall, 2004) distribution - South African college students are on average getting younger: whereas in 2002, 36% of students were older than 24, in 2010 only 24% of students are older than 24.
+From a comparative perspective - comparing the 2010 data with the NBI (Powell & Hall, 2004)

+distribution - South African college students are on average getting younger: whereas in 2002, 36% of students were older than 24, in 2010 only 24% of students are older than 24.
 One of the greatest challenges confronting the sector is to attract working-age persons into colleges to upgrade their skills and for colleges not to be seen as the exclusive preserve of school leavers.
 This is not to gainsay the importance of the sector as a stepping stone to university study for those pursuing technical and / or technological subjects, but only to flag the importance of developing an older cohort of student workers through a strengthened relationship between colleges and industry.

-In KwaZulu-Natal we find that 18% of students fall in the 15 to 19 year bracket with 56% in the 20-24 year bracket, 16% in the 25-29 year bracket, 5% in the 30-34 year bracket and older students make up the remaining 3%.
-At this college 25 % of students are between the ages of 15 and 19, 57% fall into the 20-24 year bracket, 12% in the 25-29 year bracket and 3% in the 30-34 year bracket.
-Older students make up the remaining 3%.
+In Eastern Cape province we find that 21% of students fall into the 15 to 19 year bracket with 55% in the 20-24 year bracket,16% in the 25 to 29-year bracket, 5% in the 30-34 year bracket and older students make up the remaining 3%.
+At this college 19% of students are between the ages of 15 and 19, 65% fall into the 20 to 24-year bracket, 12% in the 25 to 29-year bracket.
+Older students make up the remaining 4%.
 We see from these figures that this college closely follows the national distribution pattern in that the majority of students fall into the 15 to 24-year age group.